duerrfk/BlueIMU/README.md

 # What is BlueIMU?

-BlueIMU is an open-source Inertial Measurement Unit (IMU) with Bluetooth connectivity (serial port profile / SPP).
+BlueIMU is an Inertial Measurement Unit (IMU) with Bluetooth connectivity (serial port profile / SPP).

 The main features of BlueIMU are: